CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 ### Start Jupyter and run a workflow notebook

 The `environment.yml` files from our workflow repositories contain both the JupyterLab and Jupyter Notebook interfaces.
-With the conda environment from the previous step activated, launch your preferred Jupyter interface in the conda environment:
+With the conda environment from the previous step activated (see above), launch your preferred Jupyter interface in the conda environment:

 ```
 jupyter lab